MSN, RN, IBCLC

 Empowering parents and caregivers with strategies and advise to was the transition from breast to bottle, from milk to solids, and from infancy to toddlerdom is essential.

-When I was 8 years old, I told my grandma that I would be a nurse when I grew up.
+When I was about 8 years old, I told my grandma that I would be a nurse when I grew up.
 I distinctly remember that she tried to talk me out of nursing.
 Years later, I began my nursing career as a Labor and Delivery Nurse.
-There is no greater joy than than helping a woman become a mother.
+There is no greater joy than than helping a woman become a mother for the first time or the 5th time.

-After starting my own family, I kept my finger in the maternal child world.
-I taught childbirth classes and later co-hosted a support group for new mothers.
+After starting my own family, I taught childbirth classes and later co-hosted a support group for new mothers.
 Breastfeeding was a hot topic for new mothers.
 It piqued my inner nerdiness about this idea of 'the womanly art' of breastfeeding.

 I obtained my certification as a lacation consultant after the birth of my third baby, my 'challenge baby.'
 She was a failure to thrive baby, refused to eat, and struggled to gain weight.
 We fought hard for every ounce the first year of her life.
 I learned many lesssons from her.